UltraEngine/Documentation/CPP/Stream_Flush.md

 # Stream::Flush

 This method writes all queued data to the stream.
-You generally do not need to call this.
+You generally do not need to call this, as it will be done automatically.

 ## Syntax